obsidianmd/obsidian-developer-docs/en/Reference/CSS variables/Foundations/Colors.md

 ## Base colors

 The base colors is a neutral color palette ranging from light to dark.
+These values should typically only be defined by themes.

 | Variable           | Default value (light mode) | Default value (dark mode) |
 | ------------------ | -------------------------- | ------------------------- |